 An infestation of Varroa mites will cause weakened bees and will reduce the number of new bees emerging from cells.
 If left uncontrolled, a Varroa mite infestation can, as mentioned above, cause the death of an entire colony.

-New beekeepers need to be aware that Varroa mites are present in almost every beehive in the U.S., so regular monitoring is vital to keep levels at an acceptable rate.
+New beekeepers need to be aware that Varroa mites are present in almost every beehive in the U.S. so regular monitoring is vital to keep levels at an acceptable rate.
 It is recommended that monitoring take place at least four times a year, but preferably at least once per month.
 Varroa mite levels will be higher at certain times of the year, due in most part to the presence of sealed brood.

 It is obviously best to keep mite threshold levels as low as possible.
 If you have more than one mite per one hundred bees in the spring but more than three mites per hundred bees in the fall, there is a substantial risk for colony loss.
-Monitoring your mite levels regularly will allow you to treat as early as possible to prevent the death of your bees.
+Monitoring the mite levels regularly will allow you to treat as early as possible to prevent the death of your bees.

 Extreme Temperatures Can Cause Bee Deaths